Jefferson Awards for Public Service

 2013-2014 Bronze Medal Award winners include:

-Before moving to Westchester to work for Pace, Lisa worked, lived, and went to college in Florida, where she helped to organize her church to provide food and supplies to those with HIV and AIDS, and served as a Red Cross volunteer for 4 years.
+Before moving to Westchester to work for Pace, Lisa worked, lived, and went to college in Florida, where she helped to organize her church to provide food and supplies to those with HIV and AIDS, and served as a Red Cross volunteer for four years.
 She also organized students to volunteer in soup kitchens, and received a grant as a result of her work with students and the migrant farmworker population from Florida Campus Compact.
+Dean Lisa was selected nationally for as the Jefferson Awards Champion recipient.

 Past Jefferson Awards Winners include: